gre/developer-portal/_docs/coin/writing-tests.md

 layout: doc
 ---

+## Setting up the Test Toolchain

+Before testing, make sure you have [set up the CLI](../ledger-live-cli).

 ## Writing bridge.integration.test.ts

 Any test that requires HTTP to work should be moved in an integration test using the file name convention `.integration.test.ts`.
 In the case of testing a coin integration, we usually name that file `bridge.integration.test.ts` and we recommend to use the `testBridge` utility.